-Following the implementation of the Affordable Care Act and the flexibilities enacted during the COVID-19 pandemic, the uninsured rate trended down to 7.7% as of early 2023.
+Following the implementation of the Affordable Care Act and the flexibilities enacted during the COVID-19 pandemic, the uninsured rate trended down to an all-time low of 7.7% as of early 2023.

 U.S. HEALTH INSURANCE COVERAGE, 2022